PastIn Person

 Enterprise Technology Counsel at ZyLAB

-Mary Mack serves as Enterprise Technology Counsel at ZyLAB, offering expertise in eDiscovery and information governance solutions.
+Mary Mack is the Enterprise Technology Counsel at ZyLAB, with expertise in eDiscovery and information governance.

 Maura R. Grossman